pkallas/Simple-Isomorphic-Rendering/README.md

 Navigate to localhost:3000

+Navigate to src/client/Navbar and copy the directory to wherever you'd like!
+Depending on your Webpack and Babel configurations, you may need to remove the import './index.css' statement on line 3, and convert the styles into inline styling or transfer them to your own stylesheet.

+The component itself takes a prop called links.
+The prop should be formatted as an array of strings like so:
+['/Home', '/AnotherPage', '/YetAnotherPage']

+For an example, see line 9 in src/client/app/index.js

 Done!

 ### Usage of component by itself

 Clone the repository

 Navigate to src/client/Navbar and copy the directory to wherever you'd like!
 Depending on your Webpack and Babel configurations, you may need to remove the import './index.css' statement on line 3, and convert the styles into inline styling or transfer them to your own stylesheet.

+The component itself takes a prop called links.
+The prop should be formatted as an array of strings like so:
+['/Home', '/AnotherPage', '/YetAnotherPage']

+For an example, see line 9 in src/client/app/index.js

+### Thanks for reading!